PHILOSOPHICAL FOUNDATION STATEMENT

 Research confirms that experiences during the early years, zero to eight years, are critical for the child's physical, social, emotional, language and cognitive development, and set the foundation for his or her entire life.
 They influence later school success, economic opportunities, social and civic life, health and well-being.

-The District recognizes that the critical early years span a period from infancy through pre-school, kindergarten and primary grades.
+The Division recognizes that the critical early years span a period from infancy through pre-school, kindergarten and primary grades.
 Edmonton Public Schools can enhance children's literacy and numeracy development by working with parent and community partners prior and subsequent to public school age eligibility.

 The Board recognizes the importance of family as the child's first teacher.
 It also recognizes that the community as the wider social environment plays a significant role in enriching the experiences of children and families through the activities and services it offers.